2014–15 NCAA Division I men's basketball season: Early-season tournaments

+Conferences

 Conference winners and tournaments

-Thirty-one athletic conferences each end their regular seasons with a single-elimination tournament.
-The teams in each conference that win their regular season title are given the number one seed in each tournament.
-The winners of these tournaments receive automatic invitations to the 2015 NCAA Men's Division I Basketball Tournament.
-The Ivy League does not have a conference tournament, instead giving their automatic invitation to their regular season champion.
+Thirty-one conference seasons concluded with a single-elimination tournament.
+The teams in each conference that won their regular-season titles were given the number one seed in their respective conference tournaments.
+Conference tournament winners received an automatic bid to the 2015 NCAA Division I men's basketball tournament.
+The Ivy League was the only NCAA Division I conference that did not hold a conference tournament, instead sending its regular-season champion to the NCAA tournament.